-In terms of promoting human resource measures, we consider it important to achieve a virtuous cycle of employee also continue striving to reinforce our operating foundations, such as by pursuing initiatives aimed at respecting human rights, which is essential in building a sustainable corporate structure, encouraging the active participation of diverse human resources, enhancing initiatives aimed at revitalizing senior employees and securing personnel in line with the Company's workforce composition, aiming to significantly improve our business efficiency, promoting workstyle reforms that facilitate work-life balance, and promoting other initiatives to address various issues in a timely manner.
+In terms of promoting human resource measures, we consider it important to achieve a virtuous cycle of employee happiness and sustainable growth of the Company.
+We will also continue striving to reinforce our operating foundations, such as by pursuing initiatives aimed at respecting human rights, which is essential in building a sustainable corporate structure, encouraging the active participation of diverse human resources, enhancing initiatives aimed at revitalizing senior employees and securing personnel in line with the Company's workforce composition, aiming to significantly improve our business efficiency, promoting workstyle reforms that facilitate work-life balance, and promoting other initiatives to address various issues in a timely manner.